 In Spanish we use the impersonal pronoun se with the modal verbs deber and poder to say "you must" or "you can" in order to explain general statements.
-The verb is conjugated in the 3rd person singular or plural, according to the direct object in the sentence.
+The verb is conjugated in the 3rd person singular or plural, according to the subject in the sentence.

 Read and listen to these examples:

-Notice how in the difference in the examples above between with a singular or uncountable nouns and plurals:
+Notice the difference in the examples above with singular or uncountable nouns and plurals:

 - el museo del prado / vino = se puede/se debe

 In the examples above, it is compulsory to use an infinitive after se puede/n or se debe/n.

 This type of sentence is a form of passive voice which is used in Spain more frequently than the "normal" passive (ser + participle).
 It can also be converted into a passive sentence in English, although they may sound a bit odd sometimes, and it sounds more natural to use the form You must/You can [do something], referring to a "general you", i.e. people in general.

 No se debe beber vino en exceso

 Wine must not be drunk excessively (normal passive)